mosaicml/examples/examples/end-to-end-examples/support_chatbot/README.md

 ## Step 5) Deploy your model

 Now that we have our trained model, we will deploy it using MosaicML inference.
 This will allow us to use the model as an API.
-We will additionally deploy a pretrained text embedding model to perform retrieval of relevant text sections from the 10-K form as context for the language model to answer questions.
 For more examples of inference deployments, see [inference-deployments](../../inference-deployments/)

 **Fields to replace with your values:** `REPLACE_WITH_YOUR_CLUSTER` (in the command), `CLOUD` (in the yaml), `BUCKET_NAME` (in the yaml), `HF_FOLDER_NAME` (in the yaml)